© www.utopianature.com 2006-2008

 White-eared Hummingbird - accidental July 07 SR; (ph.)

-Ruby-throated Hummingbird - uncommon spring, common fall; some few nest; TC;UP;U;N
+Ruby-throated Hummingbird - uncommon spring, common fall; a few nest rarely; TC;UP;U;N

-Black-chinned Hummingbird - common March to August; TC;UP;U;N
+Black-chinned Hummingbird - abundant March to August; TC;UP;U;N

 Anna's Hummingbird - accidental in late fall '05 two at SR - ph.; Dec.
 '11 four locally